tcbtechnologies/oidc-cicd/presentations/srecon24americas/Readme.md

 # Operation

-For realtime updated use marp in server mode:
+For realtime updated use marp in server
 ```
 npx @marp-team/marp-cli -s .
 ```